fmExcense/compositeurdigital.github.io/en/index.md

 List of supported content types and related actions.

 ### [Release notes](version_history.md)
-Description of new features and bug fixes for all versions of *Compositeur Digital*
+Description of new features and bug fixes for releases of the *Compositeur Digital*

 ### Other